T0my-commits/Notebook-Express-Demo/README.md

 - Start a PostgreSQL container
 - Bind app to `http://localhost:3000`

-> Your data will be persisted using Docker volumes.
+> Your data will be persisted using Docker volumes, except in the test environment, where the storage is temporary

 ---